In this video, this indignity happens to a pair of amorous lions when their acts become the focus of a herd of Cape buffalo

 So, when a lioness enters oestrus, she releases a pheromone in her urine to advertise her readiness to mate.

-The male deciphers this signal using “flehmen” — a sniff of her urine followed by a weird grimace made while a special organ determines sexual readiness.
+The male identifies this signal, a sniff of her urine followed by a weird grimace, made while a special organ determines sexual readiness.

-Despite their “macho” reputation, male lions (and other cats) are not known for the duration of their lovemaking.
+Despite their “macho” reputation, male lions (like other cats) are not known for long-lasting lovemaking.
 Each copulation lasts about 30 seconds.

 While that may not seem impressive, he will repeat the act every 20-30 minutes, mating up to 50 times per day.
 This continues for the duration of her oestrus cycle, which typically lasts four days.